 However, it’s always important to remember that although this is your site, you are not your business’s target audience.
 The flashy gimmicks, animations, colours, fonts, and images you may want on your small business website may not be the type of design that would most appeal to your audience and get them to convert into customers.

-Using minimal and simplistic design and content means you can easily convey the message your business is trying to put across, and visitors can immediately understand what it is that you do.
+One of the trends today is by using minimal and simplistic design and content.
+This means you can easily convey the message your business is trying to put across, and visitors can immediately understand what it is that you do.

 Before you sit down to start building your website you should create a document that clearly outlines who your ideal customer is – commonly known as a ‘buyer persona’ or ‘avatar’.
 This way you can have someone in mind when you are creating your website, and as every element is put in place you can ask yourself “does this add value to my customers?”